riajul-98/KodeKloud_DevOps_Learning/Git/Git Introduction/git_notes.md

 Before committing, you would need to configure git to add a name and email address to allow others to know these changes have been made by you.
 To do this, you would run `git config user.name <name>` and `git config user.email <email address>`.

 # Git Log
 To view previous commits, you can run the `git log` command.
 This provides the git hash, the author name, the date commited and the commit message.
 You can get less information using the `git commit --oneline` command.
+You can also list the files chnaged using the `git log --name-only` command.